alex-petrenko/sample-factory/docs/get-started/running-slurm.md

-# How to use SF2 on Slurm
+# How to use Sample-Factory on Slurm

 This doc contains instructions for running Sample-Factory v2 using slurm